AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`allow_empty` (boolean, default :command:`True`)

     Whether the value for this attribute can be an empty string.
-If not and the user does not specify a value, GPS will display an error message in the project properties editor and project wizard.
+If not and the user does not specify a value, GNAT Studio will display an error message in the project properties editor and project wizard.

   .. index:: <choice>